 No closure is best for all wines

-Natural corks are best for wines that need aging.
-Ultimately, it can pay to be traditional when it comes to bottles you instead to cellar.
+Natural corks are best for wines that need aging, such as most red wines.
+Ultimately, it can pay to be traditional when it comes to bottles you plan to cellar.

-Still, screw caps are gaining popularity.
-They’re best suited for many wines that will be consumed within one to three years.
+Screw caps are gaining popularity, particularly with white wine.
+They’re best suited for wines that will be consumed within one to three years.
 The benefit offered by eliminating cork taint as well as a lower production cost make screw-caps a smart choice for many small, boutique winemakers.
 Although if you’re still having a hard time imagining turning down the lights and listening to the sweet crack of a screw top by the fire, you’re not alone!

 About the author: Rebecca Cox is a Chicago-based actress, wine lover and wine shop-girl.
 Check out her blog Chicago Uncorked to follow her thoughts on wine tasting, enology, viticulture and wine in the Windy City.